openstack/nova/doc/source/stable_api.rst

 ----------

 In the V2 API, there is a concept called 'extension'.
 An operator can use it to enable/disable part of Nova REST API based on requirements.
-And end user may query the '/extensions' API to discover what *API functionality* is supported by the Nova deployment.
+An end user may query the '/extensions' API to discover what *API functionality* is supported by the Nova deployment.